Baron Blood (film): Release

 Baron Blood was released in Italy by Jumbo Cinematografica on 25 February 1972.
 The film grossed a total of 269,812,000 Italian lire, which Italian film historian Roberto Curti described as "mediocre".
+Despite being a West German co-production, the film was not released in Germany until television airings in the 1990s.

+US release

 After Leone turned down his pre-distribution arrangement with Allied Artists due to their intentions to book the film only as a second feature, Baron Blood was acquired for release in the United States by American International Pictures, which cut the film by ten minutes and replaced Stelvio Cipriani's score with one by Les Baxter.
 It was an international box office success, particularly in the U.S., owing to which producer Alfredo Leone offered Bava a contract for a new film (Lisa and the Devil) and granted him total artistic control on it.

 Critical reception

 In contemporary reviews, Roger Ebert gave the film two stars out of four, writing, "sometimes you can enjoy horror movies because they're so bad, but Baron Blood isn't bad enough."
 A. H. Weiler of The New York Times gave the film a negative review, calling the title villain "bland" and stating: "Under Mario Bava's pedestrian direction, the concocted creaking, screaming, gory murders and Miss Sommer's frightened racing through dark passageways largely add up to spectral schlock".

 From retrospective reviews, film critic Leonard Maltin gave the film a score of two-and-a-half stars, briefly noting "standard plot is livened by unusual settings and lighting".
 Daryl Loomis of DVD Verdict gave the film a mostly positive review, stating: "Baron Blood is not Mario Bava's best film, but it's far from his worst.
 It's bloody and full of torture, if not so full of suspense, but it's still a lot of fun."

 Dread Central awarded the film a score of three out of five, commenting: "Baron Blood [is] a particularly uneven piece of work; yet, Bava's eye is consistently impressive, creating swathes of Gothic imagery such as a chase sequence through fog-laden streets, sterling use of shadow in framing his antagonist, and a great location in the form of the Baron’s castle.
 To be expected is also the director's excellent use of lighting and primary colours, making this another rich visual experience with that distinctly European feel.
 While it certainly isn't anywhere near the upper echelons of Bava's filmography, it offers enough in the way of style and the gleefully macabre to keep it afloat".

 On the review aggregator website Rotten Tomatoes, the film has an approval rating of 14% based on seven reviews.